If you are looking for new network software, you should determine if you want it insourced or outsourced.

 Coeo for instance can provide you with the software you need and provide management of the software if your organization requires it allowing you to choose between insourcing and outsourcing or a combination of the two.

-Next steps to figuring out if insourcing or outsourcing your network software is best for your organization
+Next steps to figuring out if insourcing or outsourcing is best for you

 Now you know what insourcing is, what outsourcing is, the pros and cons of the two, and how to figure out which one is better suited for your organization.